 UConn’s classrooms vary from simple rooms with blackboards to high-tech, fully interactive, “smart” classrooms.
 Not all high-tech classrooms have the same equipment; you should therefore visit your assigned room and experiment with its use:

 Make a virtual visit.
 You may virtually visit High-Tech Classrooms at Storrs, but it’s always best to go to the room and get a feel for the space.

 Gain access to your room.
-To receive keys to operate equipment in rooms that have multimedia capabilities, contact Audiovisual Technologies (AVT).
+To receive keys to operate equipment in rooms that have multimedia capabilities, contact Academit IT – Audiovisual and Collaborative Technologies.
 If you have questions about the technology in your room, you can also call the AVT group at 860-486-1774.

 Experiment with the space.
 If you are teaching in a large lecture hall, experiment with the space: